-When a Head of Agency or their delegate receives an 'Acceptance of Gift, Benefit or Hospitality Declaration Form' for approval of acceptance of a gift, benefit or hospitality, the Head of Agency or their delegate should consider whether there is sufficient public interest to support the acceptance of the gift, benefit or hospitality, including for example, whether there is a direct link to an official purpose; and that the gift, benefit or hospitality is of demonstrable benefit to the agency , the State, the Government or the public.
+When the Secretary of DPAC or his or her delegate receives a Declaration Form for approval of acceptance of a gift, benefit or hospitality, the Secretary of DPAC or delegate should consider whether there is sufficient public interest to support the acceptance of the gift, benefit or hospitality, including for example, whether there is a direct link to an official purpose; and that the gift, benefit or hospitality is of demonstrable benefit to the agency, the Government, the State, or the public.
 Both the relationship between the giver (offeror) of the gift, benefit or hospitality and the intended recipient, and the intent of the offer should be considered, together with how the offer may be perceived by the public.